gregcotech007/scenic-destinations/README.md

 ### Typography
 [Google Fonts](https://fonts.google.com/) is used across the entire site.
-Roboto & Lato are the two fonts that has been choosen to use across the site.
+Roboto & Lato are the two fonts that has been chosen to use across the site.

 ### Wireframes
 Wireframes were created for the different device types as follows: